How Much Should I Feed My Puppy? A Complete Puppy Feeding Guide with Chart

 What about Puppy Treats?

 It’s important to keep the 90/10 rule in mind, whether you’re rewarding your puppy for good behavior or just want him to feel loved.
-According to Dempsey, 90 percent of his daily calories should come from his complete and balanced puppy food.
+Of his daily calories, 90 percent should come from his complete and balanced puppy food.
 The other 10 percent can come from treats.

 Following the 90/10 rule can help prevent weight gain and other health problems in adulthood.

 Those puppy eyes are hard to resist, but remember, you’re building—and training—a dog.
 Don’t give in to feeding him human food when he begs.
-Not only are some human foods toxic to dogs, but you’re rewarding undesirable behaviors, which will be harder to break later on.
+Not only are some human foods toxic to dogs, but you’re rewarding undesirable behaviors, which will be harder to break later.

 By referencing the puppy feeding chart above and following the 90/10 rule, you can set your pup up for a long, healthy and happy life with you.
 Explore all our puppy food options to find a tasty formula he’ll love.